ubsuny/VPT-CP2P2024/documentation.md

     return X_value * Y_value

 ```
-In the above example X_value: float and Y_value: float indicate that both length and width parameters should be of type float.
+In the above example X_value: float and Y_value: float indicate that both parameters should be of type float.

 -> float specifies that the return value of the calculate_area function should be of type float.
 ```python